 It has servers in 94 countries and keeps no logs of your traffic.
 Because of its stealth servers, it is advantageous in this case.

 It is also perfect for unblocking streaming content, which makes it ideal for enjoying HK or Chinese television.

 In conclusion, if you are a Chinese working in a foreign country, or just want to watch Cantonese TV content no matter your nationality, and you have problems obtaining a Chinese VPN, you can choose one from Hong Kong VPNs and solve your issue.

-If you want this, you should get in touch with a VPN provider in Hong Kong.
+If you want this, you should get a trustworthy VPN provider.

 Please log in again.
 The login page will open in a new window.
 After logging in you can close it and return to this page.